FBI Director Nominee Kash Patel Gets GRILLED And Plane Collision!

 You take, and I can't remember who I had this discussion with.

-Or it's it's the it's the it's but what it actually is, at least what it sounds like to me, or what I've been told, is a lot of it is just the daily, just the daily schedule.
+I mean, a lot of those documents, people, they make it sound like it's the nuclear codes or it's, it's the, it's the, it's, but what it actually is, at least what it sounds like to me or what I've been told is a lot of it is just the daily, just the daily schedule.

 Yeah.

-But obviously, you can't get the president's schedule.
+But obviously you can't get the president's schedule.

 This is true.

-Well, before it happens, because am I correct in saying that some of these documents that they're saying are classified are the are that and when was this interview?
+Well, before it happens, because am I correct in saying that some of these documents that they're saying are classified are that.

 This interview, guys, was on December 5th, 2024, now two, like literally two months before the election.

-It's called the Clinton Socktrar case.
+It's called the Clinton sock drawer case.

 No bullshit.